spiritphyz/AWS-Serverless-Guides/guides/Setting-Up-IAM-Identities-for-CLI.md

 ```

 ## Using multiple profiles
-You can edit the above 2 files to switch keys, for example:
+You can edit the above 2 files to configure multiple keys.
+For example, the S3 sync command below contains a switch to a separate profile:
 ```bash
 # Sync static site to S3 using alternate profile
 aws s3 --profile analytics sync --delete public/ s3://example.com